insightfinder/InsightAgent/logstash-offline/README.md

 You can check to ensure that the logstash service is running after the playbook is finished by running the command 'sudo systemctl status logstash.service'.

 If it says failed, you can try running 'sudo systemctl restart logstash'.
+Error logs can be found either at "/var/log/messages" or "/var/log/syslog"

-If it says success and you are suspicious that logs are not being sent to InsightFinder, you can check the logs using 'sudo vi /var/log/syslog'.
+If it says success and you are suspicious that logs are not being sent to InsightFinder, you can check the logs using 'sudo vi /var/log/syslog' or 'sudo vi /var/log/messages'.